MicrochipTech/unicens-linux-daemon/cfg/README.md

 	 - If two connections share the same route name, they will be automatically connected.
 	 - The integrator must make sure that all source network sockets are connected to at least one sink network socket.

-A working example, routing a microphone to a head unit and an additional slave device would be:
+An example, routing a microphone to a head unit and an additional slave device would be:

 ```xml
 <?xml version="1.0"?>